kaleda/altruism-conformity/README.md

 # altruism-conformity
-Code for "Oblique Transmission, Conformity, and Preference in the Evolution of Altruism" (Kaleda K. Denton, Yoav Ram, and Marcus W. Feldman)
+This repository contains code for "Oblique Transmission, Conformity, and Preference in the Evolution of Altruism" (Kaleda K. Denton, Yoav Ram, and Marcus W. Feldman).

+## Licence
+This code is under a [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).